AmpersandJS/ampersand-model/README.md

 ## Key Differences from Backbone

-Everything Backbone does with Collections should Just Work™ with StrictModel as long as you specify a StrictModel constructor as a collection's `model` property.
+Everything Backbone does with Collections should Just Work™ with HumanModel as long as you specify a HumanModel constructor as a collection's `model` property.

 Besides that and the obvious differences any behavior that doesn't match Backbone should be considered a bug.